-All teams in the final round of the 2019-2020 Big Ideas Contest are required to submit both a written proposal and a short application video by the final round deadline of Friday, March 13, 2020 at 1pm Pacific Time.
+All teams in the pre-proposal round of the 2020-2021 Big Ideas Contest are required to submit a written proposal by the pre-proposal round deadline of Friday, November 20 at 1pm Pacific Time.
 Please carefully read all of the information contained on this webpage.
 Any applications that do not adhere to the requirements outlined below for both the written proposal and application video will be deemed ineligible.
 All decisions made by the judges and contest administrators are considered final and not subject to appeal.

-This section is an overview of any existing services, programs, interventions, or products that have been designed or implemented to address this problem (both current competitors and past attempts).
-The team should discuss the limitations of these approaches, the gaps that still exist, and present research on what has been done in the past and where those solutions fell short.
+An overview of any services, programs, or products that have already been designed or implemented to address this problem (both current competitors and past attempts).
+The team should discuss the strengths and limitations of these approaches, as well as the gaps that still exist.
+(Recommended length: ½ – 1 page.)

 Entries will be judged according to the criteria below.

-Potential for Impact (30%): The proposed project addresses a pressing and important social problem.
-The team provides the reviewer with sufficient statistics and research to understand the problem, and makes a clear and compelling case that their “Big Idea” project addresses this need.
+Social Impact (30%): The proposed project addresses an important social challenge.
+The team provides the reviewer with sufficient statistics and research to understand the problem and makes a clear and compelling case that their project addresses this need.

 Yes.
-Only one team member is required to be a matriculated student from an eligible campus.
+Only one team member is required to be a matriculated UC student from an eligible UC campus.

-This year, Big Ideas awards will range from 5,000 to $20,000 based on the overall quality of the proposal.
-Proposals should not request more than $10,000 from Big Ideas in their budgets.
+Big Ideas awards will range from $5,000 to $20,000 based on the quality of the proposal, as evaluated by judges, and project need.

 No. As long as you are consistent, you can format your references any way you choose.

-As in the pre-proposal round, applicants are required to complete a webform with information about their team and a brief description of their project.
+Applicants are required to complete a webform with information about their team and a brief description of their project.
 Applicants will then attach their proposal and budget (preferably as one PDF document).
 The Big Ideas Contest reserves the right to use the brief description of the project in the webform publicly.
 However, you can indicate in the webform that you would like the attached (longer) proposal to be kept confidential.
 If you are concerned about protecting your idea, do not put any protected information in the webform, then check the webform box to indicate you would like the attached proposal kept confidential.